-- 10. Retain, enhance and replace existing recreation facilities where required and make provision for new recreation facilities to meet the needs of the prospective residents in accordance with local planning policy requirements; - 11.
+- {MM, start of removed text} 10.
+Retain, enhance and replace existing recreation facilities where required and make provision for new recreation facilities to meet the needs of the prospective residents in accordance with local planning policy requirements; - 11.
 Make provision for new, high quality, publicly accessible, multi-functional green and blue infrastructure within the allocation to provide health benefits to residents as well as creating a visually attractive environment and providing linkages to the sites wider drainage strategy in accordance with Policy JP-G 2 'Green Infrastructure Network' and Policy JP-G 8 'Standards for Greener Places'.
-This should include enhancement of existing watercourses throughout the allocation; - Make provision for biodiversity, including taking appropriate account of Minimise impacts on and provide net gains for biodiversity assets within the allocation, including the Bradley Hall Farm SBI, in accordance with Policy JP-G9 'A Net Enhancement of Biodiversity and Geodiversity'; - 13.
+This should include enhancement of existing watercourses throughout the allocation; {MM, end of removed text} - 12.
+[MM, start of new text] Make provision for biodiversity, taking appropriate account of [MM, end of new text] {MM Start of removed text} Minimise impacts on and provide net gains for biodiversity assets within the allocation, including the {MM, end of removed text} Bradley Hall Farm SBI, in accordance with Policy JP-G9 {MM, start of removed text} 'A Net Enhancement of Biodiversity and Geodiversity'; - 13.
 Ensure that any development is safe from and mitigates for potential flood risk from all sources including Whittle Brook, Castle Brook and Brightley Brook and does not increase the flood risk elsewhere.
-The delivery of the allocation should be guided by an appropriate flood risk and drainage strategy which ensures co-ordination between phases of development; - 14.
+The delivery of the allocation

+- should be guided by an appropriate flood risk and drainage strategy which ensures co-ordination between phases of development; - 14.
 Ensure that sustainable drainage systems are fully incorporated into the development to manage surface water and control the rate of surface water run-off, discharging in accordance with the hierarchy of drainage options.
 Where possible, natural SuDS techniques should be utilised, prioritising the use of ponds, swales and other infrastructure which mimic natural drainage and be designed as multi-functional green infrastructure connecting to the wider green and blue infrastructure network in accordance with Policy JP-S 5 'Flood Risk and the Water Environment' and nationally recognised SuDS design standards.
-Proposals to discharge to the public sewer will need to submit clear evidence demonstrating why alternative options are not available;

-- 15. Make appropriate provision for the long-term management and maintenance of areas of green infrastructure, biodiversity features, other areas of open space and sustainable drainage features; - 16.
-Carry out a project specific Habitats Regulation Assessment for planning applications of 1,000 sqm / 50 dwellings or more; - 17.
+Proposals to discharge to the public sewer will need to submit clear evidence demonstrating why alternative options are not available; - 15.
+Make appropriate provision for the long-term management and maintenance of areas of green infrastructure, biodiversity features, other areas of open space and sustainable drainage features; - 16.
+Carry out a project specific Habitats Regulation Assessment for planning applications of 1,000 sqm / 50 dwellings or more; {MM, end of removed text} - 17.
 Incorporate appropriate noise and air quality mitigation measures and high-quality landscaping along the M60 motorway corridors and local road network if required within the allocation; - 18.
-Incorporate necessary remediation measures in areas affected by contamination and previously worked for landfill purposes; - 19.
-Take appropriate account of relevant heritage assets, and their settings, including Heaton Park, in accordance with Policy JP-P2; and Protect and enhance the heritage and archaeological assets within the vicinity of the allocation and their setting in accordance with the findings and recommendations of the assessment of heritage assets that forms part of the Plan's evidence base and any updated assessment submitted as part of the planning application process.
+Incorporate necessary remediation measures in areas affected by contamination and previously worked for landfill purposes; - [MM, start of new text] 19.
+Take appropriate account of relevant heritage assets, and their settings, including Heaton Park, in accordance with Policy JP-P2; and [MM, end of new text] {MM, start of removed text} Protect and enhance the heritage and archaeological assets within the vicinity of the allocation and their setting in accordance with the findings and recommendations of the assessment of heritage assets that forms part of the Plan's evidence base and any updated assessment submitted as part of the planning application process {MM, end of removed text}.

-New criterion - Consider the extraction of any viable mineral resources within Mineral Safeguarding Areas, in accordance with Policy 8 of the Greater Manchester Joint Minerals Development Plan (or any relevant policies in subsequent minerals plans).
+New criterion: [MM, start of new text] Consider the extraction of any viable mineral resources within Mineral Safeguarding Areas, in accordance with Policy 8 of the Greater Manchester Joint Minerals Development Plan (or any relevant policies in subsequent minerals plans) [MM, end of new text].

-Reasoned Justification (MMCB6); (AMCB3)
+Justification (MMCB6; AMCB3)